 Assign Azure AD roles to users

-After an application is granted permissions, everyone with access to the application (that is, members of the Azure AD tenant) will receive the granted permissions.
+After an application is granted permissions, everyone with access to the application (that is, members of the Azure AD tenant) receives the granted permissions.
 To further protect sensitive security data, the Microsoft Graph Security API also requires users to be assigned the Azure AD Security Reader role.
 For details, see Administrator role permissions in Azure Active Directory and Assign administrator and non-administrator roles to users with Azure Active Directory.

 Note: You must be a tenant admin to perform this step.

 To assign a role to a user: